nxf5025/amazon-ai-building-better-bots/README.md

 1. From the Lex Console, select the `CoffeeBot` bot and choose `Latest` from the version drop down to make changes
 1. Modify the `cafeOrderBeverageIntent` Intent
-	-  Add `Thanks for choosing PressoBot!` as the "Goodbye message"
 	- Associate it with the new `cafeOrderCoffee` Lambda function (select "Lambda function" in the "Lambda initialization and validation" area)
 		-  When prompted, allow Amazon Lex to call your new function
 	- Associate it with the new `cafeOrderCoffee` Lambda function for (select "Lambda function" in the "Fulfillment" area); remember to click "Save Intent"